 1. Do your background check on the company

 For every quote you receive, make sure to do some due diligence on the company.
 If you used The Solar Nerd to get your quotes, we’ve already researched the companies for you and used feedback from previous Solar Nerd users to help screen out underperforming companies.
 If you used a different service to get your quotes or you found the companies yourself, you’ll want to know what questions to ask and research to do to screen out the bad ones.

-2. Make sure that you’ve met the company in person
+2. Make sure that you’ve done a “sniff test” of the company in person

 4. Make your requirements clear to the installer

 Every good solar installer wants to design a system that leaves you as a happy customer.
-In order to do that, you have to make sure that they know what’s most important to you.
+To do that, they have to know what’s important to you.
 Will your solar panels face the street, and so will curb appeal be a factor?
 If so, you may want to pay a little more to get better-looking solar panels.
-Or maybe you’re looking to buy American-made panels.
-Or perhaps you’re expecting your PV system to keep the lights on during blackout, in which case you should be talking about a battery system.
+Or maybe it’s important to you to buy American.
+Or maybe you’re expecting your PV system to keep the lights on during a blackout, in which case you should be talking about a battery system.